moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/technical-architect/index.md

 ## Engage with an Architect
 Technical Architects (TAs) play a crucial role in scoping potential engagements where the technical challenges and the required effort are not clear.
 TA's can be included in not only estimating and planning but also in positioning the value of GitLab to technical stakeholders, helping to align our solutions with the client’s technical and business goals.
 To ensure effective and efficient use of TA resources, please follow the guidelines below when including a TA:

+### Scoping and Positioning Calls

+Please reach out to your assigned Architect ([PS and Sales Team Mapping](https://docs.google.com/document/d/1sdehii3Eqp_CiYsGT3dDb0nKbbtwpxKQlni7t3ZgfCs/edit#heading=h.1er41qhhpoj5)) with at least two business days' notice, along with any relevant context, notes, or information they will need.
+This ensures they are fully prepared and informed going into the call.
+If your assisgned TA does not specialize in the topics of the call they will work with you and the TA team to idenfity an Architect who aligns with the [Skills Matrix](https://docs.google.com/spreadsheets/d/1itsxb4wIgp9_sIuAv5paWtLsPdEE-jRbHjRxO4QXmmo/edit#gid=0)

+Please reach out to your [assigned Architect](https://docs.google.com/document/d/1sdehii3Eqp_CiYsGT3dDb0nKbbtwpxKQlni7t3ZgfCs/edit#heading=h.1er41qhhpoj5) with at least two days business notice along with any context, notes or information that they will need to esnure they ahve context going into the call.

 ### Scoping related Questions
 For Scoping issues add the label `Scoping::Needs_TA_Assistance` to the related GitLab issue with a clear ask in the comments for them to follow up on.
 [Scoping Information](/handbook/customer-success/professional-services-engineering/engagement-mgmt/scoping-information/)

 ### General Inquiries and Discussions:
 For broader technical questions or about the role of TAs, utilize the #ps-ta-ama channel on Slack.